WessamLahloub/automation-web-automation-environment-project/README.md

 <span style="color:red">

 **Note:** This environment is carefully crafted by Wesam with passionate love for automation and will always be updated to follow *PERFECT* practices in Cypress.
-Every function here is optimized to execute flawlessly within **5-6 seconds**, complete with a beautifully generated Allure report to showcase the magic.
+Every function here is optimized to execute flawlessly, All function should complete execution within **5-6 seconds**, with a beautifully generated Allure report to showcase the magic.

 </span>